The Best Things to Do in Margaret River for an Unforgettable Escape

 Yarri

-Although located in the township of Dunsborough, you’re unmistakably in regional WA when dining at Yarri, particularly when lounging on the deck with a glass of local Snake + Herring wine, the surrounding forest as your scenery.
-The interiors are equally lush, a blend of local Yarri timber, limestone and layered textures of leather and terracotta.
-Chef Aaron Carr works closely with local producers to showcase the region, with dishes inspired by the six Indigenous seasons to pay homage to the traditional owners of the land.
+Found in the heart of Dunsborough, Yarri offers an authentic regional WA experience.
+Relax on the deck with a glass of Snake + Herring wine, the surrounding forest offering a perfect backdrop.
+Inside, the space reflects the region’s natural beauty with Yarri timber, limestone, and rich textures of leather and terracotta.
+Chef Aaron Carr collaborates with local producers to highlight the region’s best, crafting dishes inspired by the six Indigenous seasons, paying tribute to the traditional owners of the land.

 6/16 Cyrillean Way, Dunsborough